thinkshout/salesforce/README.txt

 SOME NOTES ABOUT SECURITY
 --------------------------
-  By default all SalesForce credentials are stored in the variables table, unencrypted.
+  By default all Salesforce credentials are stored in the variables table, unencrypted.
 If this is a problem for you, this module supports encryption via aes module http://drupal.org/project/aes.
 You will need to create a directory outside your webroot (you can use the same one you used for your WSDL) wherein your encryption key will be stored.
 Your credentials will thus forth be encrypted as securely as AES allows.
 PLEASE NOTE: your data is still only as secure as your network.
-It may be possible for a savvy attacker to access your data at any of various points between your Drupal site and SalesForce.com.
+It may be possible for a savvy attacker to access your data at any of various points between your Drupal site and Salesforce.com.
 As this always, you should educate yourself about the risks involved before storing and transferring sensitive data across the internet.